mohanty-sd/SHAPES/README.md

 Soumya D. Mohanty and Ethan Fahnestock.
 "Adaptive spline fitting with particle swarm optimization." arXiv preprint arXiv:1907.12160 (2019).

 This repository is under construction.
-Please contact the first author of the paper if you would like to use the codes and/or datasets before this repository is completed.
+Please contact the first author of the paper if you would like to use the codes before this repository is completed.